-We encourage you to contact IDX with any questions and to enroll in free credit monitoring through IDX services by calling (833) 416-0856 or going to https://app.idx.us/account-creation/protect and using the Enrollment Code provided above.
-IDX is available Monday through Friday 9 am - 9 pm Eastern Time.
-Please note the deadline to enroll is June 18, 2021.
+We encourage you to remain vigilant against incidents of identity theft and fraud by enrolling in this free identity theft protection and credit monitoring.
+Please contact IDX with any questions and to enroll in these services by calling 1-833-989-3934 or going to https://response.idx.us/cal-credit-protection and using the Enrollment Code provided above.
+IDX is available to respond to your questions Monday through Friday, 9 am to 9 pm Eastern time.
+Please note that the deadline to enroll in this free service is January 26, 2022.
+We encourage you to take full advantage of this service offering.
+You will need to reference the enrollment code at the top of this letter when calling or enrolling online, so please do not discard this letter.